home-assistant/home-assistant.io/source/_posts/2019-10-25-rip-hassbian.markdown

 There won't really be any big changes for all of the users of Hassbian and for documentation, please refer to the [Manual installation on a Raspberry PI] method.

 ## Alternatives
-If your want to continue using something similar have a look at the [manual installation on a Raspberry Pi] since it is the base Hassbian was created from.
+If you want to continue using something similar, have a look at the [manual installation on a Raspberry Pi] since it is the base Hassbian was created from.
 For everyone else I would wholeheartedly recommend Hass.io since it what I personally use now (It's what I had hoped Hassbian could have been but better).

 ## Last but not least